khushibansal13/Angular-Prac/AngularTutorial/docs/notes.md

   }
 }
 ```

 ---

-## @ViewChild in Angular
+# @ViewChild in Angular

-- @ViewChild is a decorator in Angular that allows you to get a reference to a child component, directive, or DOM element within a parent component.
+`@ViewChild` is a decorator in Angular that allows you to get a reference to a child component, directive, or DOM element within a parent component.
 It is commonly used when you need direct access to child elements for manipulation, such as calling methods, changing properties, or modifying styles dynamically.

 ```typescript
 @ViewChild(selector) childProperty: ChildComponent;
 ```

-- selector: The component, directive, or template reference variable you want to access.
+- `selector`: The component, directive, or template reference variable you want to access.
-- childProperty: A variable where the reference to the child component or element will be stored.
+- `childProperty`: A variable where the reference to the child component or element will be stored.

 ---

-### ng-template and ng-container
+# ng-template and ng-container

-- <ng-template> is an Angular element that is not rendered in the DOM unless explicitly instructed.
-It is used with structural directives (*ngIf, *ngFor, etc.) or injected dynamically.
+- `<ng-template>` is an Angular element that is not rendered in the DOM unless explicitly instructed.
+It is used with structural directives (`*ngIf`, `*ngFor`, etc.) or injected dynamically.
-- <ng-container> is an invisible wrapper that groups elements without adding an extra HTML element to the DOM.
+- `<ng-container>` is an invisible wrapper that groups elements without adding an extra HTML element to the DOM.
-- Best used to prevent unnecessary <div> wrappers in the DOM.
+- Best used to prevent unnecessary `<div>` wrappers in the DOM.

-### Services:
+---

+# Services

-- Used for code reusability and dependency injection.
+- Services are used for code reusability and dependency injection.
-- Created using ng generate service service-name.
+- Created using `ng generate service service-name`.
 - Injected into components via the constructor.
 - Commonly used for API calls and shared data.

-### Interceptors:
+---

+# Interceptors

-- Used to modify HTTP requests and responses globally.
+- Interceptors are used to modify HTTP requests and responses globally.
-- Created using ng generate interceptor interceptor-name.
+- Created using `ng generate interceptor interceptor-name`.
-- Implement the HttpInterceptor interface.
+- Implement the `HttpInterceptor` interface.
 - Used for authentication, logging, and error handling.

+---

-## Key Differences Between Promises & Observables
+# Key Differences Between Promises & Observables

 | Feature          | Promise                | Observable                  |
 |------------------|------------------------|-----------------------------|